 Natalie Holmes declares her love for Berlin’s art-house cinemas…

-Yorck Kinos is a small, independent company that owns a selection of 12 art-house style cinemas across the city.
-Crucially, given the unfathomably ubiquitous tendency towards dubbing in Germany, some of these cinemas show films in their original language with subtitles (OmU) – luckily for me, because that’s how I met and fell in love with these beautiful buildings.
+Yorck Kinos is a small, independent company that owns fourteen small but gorgeous cinemas across the city.
+Crucially, given the unfathomably ubiquitous tendency towards dubbing in Germany, some of these cinemas show films in their original language with subtitles (OmU)—luckily for me, because that’s how I met and fell in love with some of these beautiful venues.

-According to Yorck’s mission statement, the company’s key goal is to bring the best films to the best cinemas in Berlin, something they have strived for since their inception over 30 years ago.
+According to Yorck’s mission statement, the company’s main goal is to bring the best films to the best cinemas in Berlin, something they have strived for since their inception over 40 years ago.
 Yorck see themselves as a cultural mediator, providing a thoughtfully filtered selection of only the most moving, interesting, entertaining and inspiring films from the annual flood of releases.
-Recognising that movie-going is an experience that transcends just the film itself, their range of film theatres provides a suitably high quality setting to enjoy the cream of the cinematic crop.
+Recognising that movie-going is an experience that transcends just the film itself, Yorck’s range of indie theatres provide a suitably high-quality setting to enjoy the cream of the cinematic crop.

-Babylon Kreuzberg – not to be confused with its namesake in Mitte – is located in the heart of the Turkish quarter by Kottbusser Tor.
+Babylon Kreuzberg—not to be confused with its namesake in Mitte—is located in the heart of the Turkish quarter near Kottbusser Tor.
 Opened in 1955 as the Helo Filmbuhne, it was later known as the Kent Kino when it screened Turkish films.
 Today, the cinema houses two small screens, the larger one seating almost 200 and a cute little sibling that seats just 72.

 The Rollberg opened in 1996 with five screens, each with a different colour scheme, and seating capacity ranging from 150 to 44.
 Despite this relatively large number of screens and its location at the back of a modern shopping mall, the cinema manages to pull off an easy art-house vibe with little effort.